gg0h/gg0h.github.io/_posts/2024-12-18-Intigriti-1224-Challenge.md

 ```

-The cache file consists of PHP serialized cache metadata, a constant "ENDCI--->" and the output.
+The cache file consists of PHP serialized cache metadata, a constant "ENDCI--->" and the output (the HTML getting cached).

-later in `_display_cache` we see this "ENDCI--->" constant is used to split the serialized cache information from the cache entry when the file is being parsed from disk.
+later in `_display_cache` I see this "ENDCI--->" constant is used to split the serialized cache information from the cache entry when the file is being parsed from disk.

 ```php
 ...